Waiting game: Watson, Browns open camp as NFL ruling looms - WHIZ News

-BEREA, Ohio (AP) — Deshaun Watson is practicing and waiting.
-He’s had plenty of work at that.

-Cleveland’s controversial quarterback gets on the field Wednesday as the Browns opened training camp still not knowing if Watson will be suspended by the NFL for violating its personal conduct policy.
+Cleveland’s controversial quarterback practiced Wednesday as the Browns began preparing for the upcoming season still not knowing if Watson will be suspended by the NFL for violating its personal conduct policy.

 There had been an expectation that Robinson, a retired judge who was jointly appointed by the league and NFL Players Association to handle player penalties, would render her decision before camp, but that didn’t happen.

+The 26-year-old Watson did not speak to the media on Day 1, when the Browns were forced to practice inside their field house because of rain.

-Amid the uncertainty, Browns coach Kevin Stefanski said the team has a plan in place for its quarterbacks and is ready to adapt depending on the length of any punishment.
+Amid the uncertainty surrounding Watson’s future, Browns coach Kevin Stefanski said the team has a plan in place for its quarterbacks and is ready to adapt depending on the length of any ban.

-Stefanski reiterated that backup Jacoby Brissett would be Cleveland’s starting QB if Watson is suspended.
-For now, all four of the team’s quarterbacks — Watson, Brissett, Josh Rosen and Josh Dobbs — will get work.
+Stefanski reiterated that veteran backup Jacoby Brissett will be Cleveland’s starting QB if Watson is suspended.
+For now, all four quarterbacks — Watson, Brissett, Josh Rosen and Josh Dobbs — will get work.

-“That doesn’t mean you divide the reps exactly evenly among four different guys.
-We’ve got to get all of them ready and we have a plan to use all of them at different times.”
+“We have a plan and we’ll see what information becomes available, but certainly more information may adjust what we’re doing,” he said.

-When asked if he was disappointed to have no resolution, Stefanski said dealing with unpredictability was part of the job.
+While Browns fans may be anxious for a decision and frustrated it’s taking so long, Stefanski said dealing with unpredictability is part of the job.

 “We just deal with it.
 That’s kind of our mentality,” he said.
 “We’re going to deal with July 27th and then we’ll get to tomorrow and we’ll deal with tomorrow.
 That’s kind of how we operate.”

-As Robinson’s decision looms, the Browns, who are coming off a disappointing 8-9 season, are preparing for a 17-game stretch that will be altered dramatically if the 26-year-old Watson can’t play.
+As Robinson’s decision looms, the Browns, who are coming off a disappointing 8-9 season, are preparing for a 17-game stretch that will be altered dramatically if Watson can’t play.

 All-Pro defensive end Myles Garrett said expectations — for himself and the Browns — will stay intact whether Watson is eligible or not.